vboyev-MSFT/defender-docs/CloudAppSecurityDocs/api-tokens-legacy.md

     - **Generated:** Tokens that have never been used.
     - **Active:** Tokens that were generated and were used within the past seven days.
-    - **Inactive:** Tokens that were used but there was no activity in the last seven days.
+    - **Inactive:** Tokens that were used, but there was no activity in the last seven days.

 1. After you generate a new token, you'll be provided with a new URL to use to access Defender for Cloud Apps.